 - Tuition Information

 We offer early drop off for students starting at 7:00 am.
 Students remain in the cafetorium until 7:40, when they are dismissed by grade to their classrooms.
 Before care is free and available to every family!

-After-care is also available for a fee and runs from 2:50 p.m. to 5:45 p.m. for students in all grades.
+After-care is available for a fee and runs from 2:50 p.m. to 5:45 p.m. for students in all grades.
 We do not offer after-care on half days.
-For more information, please check out the "Lunch and Extended Care" tab on our Admissions Page.
+Students receive a snack, get time to work on homework, and play outside (weather permitting).
+For more information on cost, please visit Tuition and Financial Aid.